SMART TIPS FOR PINTEREST SCHEDULING*

 To be successful on Pinterest you also need to be active on the platform.
 You cannot be active if you don't use the scheduler (or you will spend the whole day on Pinterest otherwise!).

-In addition to these two, there are several others that you can use.
-Check out my Pinterest toolkit to find out other scheduling tools that you may prefer over Tailwind and BoardBooster (+ 50 other great tools for Pinterest that will get you ahead of your peers in Pinterest marketing!).
+In addition to Tailwind, there are several others that you can use.
+Check out my Pinterest toolkit to find out other scheduling tools that you may prefer over Tailwind (+ 50 other great tools for Pinterest that will get you ahead of your peers in Pinterest marketing!).

 Scheduling is also a vital part of your traffic building.
 This basically applies to all social media scheduling.